zilhak/sts-mods/ascension-100/docs/ASCENSION_ENG.md

 **Effect**: Normal enemies have increased HP.

 **Details**:
+- Weak Enemy encounters have +1 HP.
-- Strong Enemy encounters have +2% HP.
+- Strong Enemy encounters have +3% HP.

 ---

-## Level 35: Elite Attack Additional Enhancement
+## Level 35: Ascender's Bane Enhancement
-**Effect**: Elite enemy attacks further enhanced.
+**Effect**: Ascender's Bane is enhanced.

 **Details**:
-- Gremlin Nob: Damage +1
-- Lagavulin: Damage +1
-- Sentry: Damage +1
-- Book of Stabbing: Damage +1
-- Gremlin Leader: Encourage Strength +1
-- Taskmaster: Damage +2
-- Giant Head: "It Is Time" damage +5
-- Nemesis: Damage +2
-- Reptomancer: Damage +2
+- At the end of your turn, Ascender's Bane adds one Clumsy to your discard pile.

 ---